How Often to Change Lower Unit Oil

 Check your lower unit oil for a milky appearance, foul odor, or metal particles, all of which indicate contamination or wear.
 Regular inspections ensure optimal outboard performance.

-Want to learn more about Kayak Fishing?
-This post could provide more insights.
+Expand your knowledge about Kayak Fishing with this article.
 How to Register a Boat in Missouri Without a Title

 Does Lower Unit Gear Oil Go Bad?